 CHAMPS in the Classroom

+CHAMPS is a classroom management strategy for building routines and improving student engagement.
 It is not a stand-alone plan for classroom management but rather an approach to help you develop a plan.

 The CHAMPS classroom management system equips teachers with strategies that provide structure for student behaviors and academic behavior routines that affect student learning.

-It is used as a visual reference to set clear parameters for routines and activities using kid-friendly language.
+The CHAMPs behavior chart is vital when using the CHAMPs in the classroom.
+Kid-friendly language is used as a visual reference to set clear parameters for routines and activities.

 The visual references communicate to your class what they need to do to be successful and show they are acting responsibly.

-What are the CHAMPS expectation?
+What are the CHAMP’s expectations?

 Conversation

 The first letter in CHAMPS stands for conversation.

-Conversation determines the noise level in the classroom.
+Conversation determines the noise level in the Classroom.
 As you plan for your lesson, consider these questions and pick the action you want your kids to display.

 Questions

-• How can students talk and to whom?
+- How can students talk, and to whom?

-• When can students speak, and how?
+- When can students speak, and how?

-• What can students talk about and to whom?
+- What can students talk about, and to whom?

 Action

-• 0 – Silence
+- 0 – Silence

-• 1 – Whispering
+- 1 – Whispering

-• 2 – Quiet or Low Level
+- 2 – Quiet or Low Level

-• 3- Conversation
+- 3- Conversation

-• 4- Presentation
+- 4- Presentation

-• 5- Outside Voice
+- 5- Outside Voice

 Help